TyEverton/Habitual-MVP/README.md

 * Users can add progress daily by clicking a check mark
 * Users can leave notes as to how they are feeling with each habit
 * Users can let the app know that they missed a day by clicking an x
-* Users can track their progression as a percentage / loading bar (based on doing something every day for 66 days)<br /><br />
+* Users can track their progression as a percentage / loading bar (based on doing something every day for 66 days)